tcxcx/rzy/README.md

 3. **Gasless Experience:** Backend handles gas requirements, offering a seamless user experience without needing gas in the user's Particle wallet.

 ### User Interaction:
 User interaction with an inverse vending machine: Users scan and deposit bottles to earn PET tokens.
-Backend processing: The backend counts the bottles and uses a Thirdweb function to mint corresponding PET tokens.
-Gasless experience: Backend handles gas requirements, offering a seamless user experience without needing gas in the user's Particle wallet.
+The backend counts the bottles and uses a Thirdweb function to mint corresponding PET tokens.
+Backend handles gas requirements, offering a seamless user experience without needing gas in the user's Particle wallet.

 ## Installation